 CENTRE JEAN PERRIN, ISM / SCIENCE PHOTO LIBRARY CENTRE JEAN PERRIN, ISM / SCIENCE PHOTO LIBRARY

 Secondary cancers.
-Sagittal CT scan (left), coloured positron emission tomography (PET) scan (centre), and combined image (right), of a 42-year-old male patient, showing secondary cancers.
-Metastatic cutaneous malignant melanoma has spread to the sternum and the thoracic and lumbar vertebrae.
+Coronal CT scan (left), coloured positron emission tomography (PET) scan (centre), and combined image (right), of a 42-year-old male patient, showing secondary cancers.
+Metastatic cutaneous malignant melanoma has spread to the adrenal glands and to tissue at the level of a lumbar vertebra.
 A metastatic cancer is a secondary cancer that has spread (metastasised) from the site of the original cancer, which in this case was a melanoma.
 This is a cancer that arises from pigment cells (melanocytes) in the skin, mainly caused by ultraviolet radiation in sunlight.
 Tumours can be removed surgically, however once a cancer has spread the prognosis is poor.